What is GDPR? Whats does GDPR stand for?

 Section 1- Transparency and modalities

-Article 12- – Transparent information, communication, and modalities for the exercise of the rights of the data subject
+Article 12– Transparent information, communication and modalities for exercising the rights of the data subject

 Section 2- Information and access to personal data